Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 1. **RESOLVED — pending propagation to Parts 00–03:** Project lifecycle / Setup readiness / Operational Authorization / Operational Restriction semantics.

    Established target model:
-   - each Project Type has an applicable `Authorizing Basis`;
+   - each Project Type / Scenario has an applicable `Authorizing Basis Requirement`;
    - `Project Created` is an event, not a persistent lifecycle status;
-   - external Award may create the Project before the Authorizing Basis exists → `Setup`;
+   - external Award may create the Project before the Authorizing Basis Requirement is satisfied → `Setup`;
-   - normal external-grant Authorizing Basis = signed + registered Funding Agreement recorded in ERP → `Active`;
+   - normal external-grant requirement is satisfied by the signed + registered Funding Agreement recorded in ERP → `Active`;
-   - internal-grant Authorizing Basis = Research Council Decision → `Active`;
+   - internal-grant requirement is satisfied by the Research Council Decision → `Active`;
-   - other Project Types use their applicable approved agreement / decision / official basis; exact taxonomy is deferred to Agreement taxonomy normalization;
+   - other Project Types / Scenarios use the applicable approved agreement(s), decision(s) or other official instrument(s); the requirement may be composite;
    - Funding receipt / delay does not determine `Active` status;
    - `Setup Complete` is readiness, not lifecycle;
    - normal Operational Authorization is blocked until all Mandatory Setup Checks are complete;